• Listen Up: Stephenie Meyer is a Karen

 Page 195, Twilight

 Throughout the book, the characters approach Bella with courtship in mind.
-To Edward’s delight, Bella is approached time and time again as the “casually” pretty girl.
-Overall, none of the men-characters have ambition beyond attaining Bella Swan.
-They lack drive except for day-to-day ambition and often speak to Bella with the same privilege and disdain that many white men do in everyday society.
+Edward’s character only develops in relation to Bella.
+Bella makes him “a better man”, whereas Edward finally falls in love.
+Overall, none of the young men-characters have ambition beyond attaining Bella Swan.
+They lack drive except to show-off when Bella is in the vicinity.
+They speak to Bella with privilege and disdain.
 In other words, they are Ken before and during patriarchy.

 Piling on: Toxicity, Racism and Sexism